Leopard-2019/liri-node-app/README.md

-LIRI-NODE-APP
+# LIRI-NODE-APP #

 1.Overview

-In this assignment, an application called  LIRI has been coded.
+An application called  LIRI has been coded.
 It is a command line node app that takes in parameters and gives you back data.

 2. What Each Command does